-Imagine that you can travel anywhere in the world- It might be one particular place or a series of locations.
-Use the Internet and/or other resources available from the library to plan the trip.
+Imagine that you can travel anywhere that you want in the world- one spot or a series of locations.
+Use the Internet and/or books available from the library to plan the trip.

 Create a spreadsheet to calculate all costs and to keep up with links to important destinations.
-Consider the following: the cost of transportation methods (e.g., plane tickets, luggage fees, rental cars, fuel costs, subway fares, etc.) if places require a fee, links to places you plan to visit or stay, the cost of food and lodging, and how many people with travel with you.
+Consider cost of transportation methods (e.g., plane tickets, luggage fees, rental cars, fuel costs, subway fares, etc.).
+If there are places you want to visit that require a fee, include that in your spreadsheet.
+Include links to places you plan to visit or stay.
+Don't forget to include the cost for food and lodging.
+Also take into consideration how many people are going on the trip with you.